 Humanity’s innate skepticism about the wonders of technology has resulted in many stories in which antagonists use technology to gain power or in which technology takes over or becomes a malign influence on society (Brave New World).

-17 Responses to “7 Types of Narrative Conflict”
+17 thoughts on “7 Types of Narrative Conflict”

 Today’s post, “7 Types of Narrative Conflict,” might use “Atlas Shrugged” as an example for number four, Person vs. Society.